MicrosoftDocs/Viva/WorkplaceAnalytics/Use/chart-types.md

 ## Work with charts

 * [Chart options](#chart-options).
 The charts are interactive.
 In the charts, you can change the chart type, sort the display, download chart data, and select groups for display in the adjacent trend chart.

 * [Chart settings and filters](#chart-settings-and-filters).
-Use **Page settings** to change the time range of the data, to change the attribute to group in the charts, and to apply filters.
+Use **Page settings** to change the time range of the data, to change the attribute to group in the charts, to apply filters, and to save or load current settings for the charts.

 ### Chart options